Utkarsh067/Deploy-Web-app-on-AWS-EC2/README.md

 # 🚀 Deploying a Web App on AWS EC2

-This project demonstrates two ways to deploy a simple web application on an Amazon EC2 instance:
+This project demonstrates two ways to deploy a Virtual Library - a static web application on an Amazon EC2 instance:

 1. ✅ Using AWS Console
 2. ✅ Using Terraform (Infrastructure as Code)